Concurrent B.S. and M.S. Degree Program

 To begin the application process, a student must identify a research group for the M.S. thesis project and obtain an agreement of support of the faculty member who leads that group.
 Both the student and their faculty adviser can use the attached BBMB POS Forms Concurrent Program (PDF) worksheet for the student's B.S. and M.S. degree course plan.
 See the Graduate College Handbook for more information about concurrent degree program requirements.

 Application to the program is made through the department office.
-The application includes the concurrent enrollment form, three letters of recommendation - one of which is from the proposed research director that confirms financial support and describes the M.S. thesis research area, and an up-to-date unofficial transcript.
-Students entering this program should have taken BBMB 504, 505, 506 and 507 and earned an average grade of B-, 2-3 credits in BBMB 499 Undergraduate Research, or have been employed in a biochemistry research laboratory, or participated in a formal research internship program.
+The application includes the concurrent enrollment form, three letters of recommendation -- one of which is from the proposed research director that confirms financial support and describes the M.S. thesis research area --and an up-to-date unofficial transcript.
+Students entering this program should have taken BBMB 5040, 5050, 5060 and 5070 and earned an average grade of B-, 2-3 credits in BBMB 4990 Undergraduate Research, or have been employed in a biochemistry research laboratory, or participated in a formal research internship program.
 Strong academic performance during the earlier years of undergraduate study also is required.

 Undergraduate Program

-All of the course requirements for either the Biochemistry or Agricultural Biochemistry majors must be met.
-The concurrent B.S. and M.S. degree program requires that the biochemistry sequence option be the graduate level courses BBMB 504, 505, 506 and 507.
+All of the course requirements for the B.S.
+Biochemistry (CALS or LAS) must be met.
+The concurrent B.S. and M.S. degree program requires that the biochemistry sequence option be the graduate level courses BBMB 5040, 5050, 5060 and 5070.
 Students in concurrent degree programs may, subject to Program of Study committee approval, double count up to 6 ISU credits for both a bachelor’s degree and master’s degree.
 See the Graduate College Handbook for more information about concurrent degree programs.

 Graduate Program